Adaptivity and error control

 ) -> NTuple{5, Vector{Int64}}

-• active_bnd = mode but not all its direct neighbours are in active_modes
+• active_bnd: Active mode where not all direct neighbors are in active_modes (i.e., it lies on the active boundary).

 source

-There is also a hierarchical Monte carlo error estimator available that compares the solution with a higher order discrete solution for sampled deterministic problems.
-This is merely intended as a way to compute the reference error to assess the efficiency of the residual-based error estimator.
+A hierarchical Monte Carlo error estimator is also available.
+It compares the solution with a higher-order discrete solution for sampled deterministic problems.
+This is mainly intended to compute a reference error to assess the efficiency of the residual-based error estimator.

 ExtendableASGFEM.calculate_sampling_errorMethod